3M (NYSE:MMM) Updates Q1 2024 Earnings Guidance

 3M Stock Performance

-3M (NYSE:MMM – Get Free Report) last released its earnings results on Tuesday, January 23rd.
-The conglomerate reported $2.42 EPS for the quarter, beating the consensus estimate of $2.31 by $0.11.
-The firm had revenue of $8.01 billion for the quarter, compared to analysts’ expectations of $7.69 billion.
+3M (NYSE:MMM – Get Free Report) last released its quarterly earnings data on Tuesday, January 23rd.
+The conglomerate reported $2.42 earnings per share for the quarter, beating analysts’ consensus estimates of $2.31 by $0.11.
 3M had a negative net margin of 22.59% and a positive return on equity of 47.18%.
-3M’s quarterly revenue was down 1.1% on a year-over-year basis.
-During the same quarter last year, the company earned $2.28 EPS.
-On average, research analysts expect that 3M will post 9.11 earnings per share for the current fiscal year.
+The business had revenue of $8.01 billion during the quarter, compared to analyst estimates of $7.69 billion.
+During the same period in the previous year, the business earned $2.28 EPS.
+3M’s revenue was down 1.1% compared to the same quarter last year.
+Research analysts predict that 3M will post 9.11 earnings per share for the current fiscal year.

 3M Announces Dividend